mautrix/docs/bridges/general/backfill.md

 re-request the initial history sync blobs, so if backfill is disabled or something goes wrong, the only way to retry is to log out and back in.

+Additionally, the WhatsApp bridge currently only supports backfilling in newly created rooms.
+If you log out and log back in, it does not backfill missed messages in existing portals even if it's technically possible (i.e. when there haven't been any new messages).

 If `max_initial_conversations` is set to zero or higher, messages in chats without portal rooms will be stored in the bridge database until the room is created for some other reason (like a new incoming message), at which point